Greg Papa: San Francisco Giants

 From 2004 to 2008, Papa called play-by-play for San Francisco Giants broadcasts on KTVU television and KNBR radio.
 In 2008, Papa hosted 35 of the 50 scheduled editions of "Giants Pregame Live" and all 65 of the "Giants Postgame Live" shows on Comcast SportsNet Bay Area.
 He occasionally announced several of the Giants' games on TV and radio when Jon Miller was on assignment at ESPN.

 When Dave Flemming's microphone went dead when the ball was in the air for what turned out to be Barry Bonds' 715th career home run on May 28, 2006, Papa took over the broadcast, apologized to listeners, and explained what happened on the field.

-Papa returned to baseball full-time for the 2021 season, hosting pregame and postgame coverage for the Giants.
+Papa returned to baseball full-time for the 2021 season, hosting pregame and postgame coverage for the Giants, though this only lasted one season.
+Papa still remains as a substitute host for Giants Pre and Postgame Live.

 Golden State Warriors

-From the 2011-12 season until 2019-20, with a numerous rotation of analysts, Greg Papa has hosted both "Warriors Pregame Live" and "Warriors Postgame Live" on NBC Sports Bay Area.
+From the 2011–12 season until 2019–20, with a numerous rotation of analysts, Greg Papa has hosted both "Warriors Pregame Live" and "Warriors Postgame Live" on NBC Sports Bay Area.
 The duo also provide in studio analysis at half-time for the station's coverage of Warriors regular season (and 1st round playoff) games.